Ashle3/PythonDataStructures/2-linked_lists.md

 ![Create a new node](images/new_node.png)

 In the example picture above, we see that we have a linked list already populated with 3 nodes: a head, a tail, and a node in the middle.
 What we want to do is insert a new node, with a value of 2, at the front of the linked list, or the head.
 For our first step, we need to create a node that can be inserted into the list.
-Luckily for us, we have already created a Node class that does just this; we just need to call it and store it into a variable:
+Luckily for us, we have already created a Node class that does just this; we just need to call the class and store it into a variable:

 ```python
 # create a new node by calling the Node class
 new_node = LinkedList.Node(value)
 ```
 Since the Node class is a property of the LinkedList class, we must first call the LinkedList class, and then the Node class as shown above.
-The value we pass into the Node class is the same as the value we are passing into the insert_head function.
+The value we pass into the Node class is the value parameter of the insert_head function.

 2. Set the "next" pointer of the new node equal to the current head.

 When we created this new node in the line above, the node's pointers were both set to None, due to the default settings of the Node class.
 Now, since we are inserting this new node at the head, we want its pointers to reflect that of a head node.

-To do this, we will leave the "prev" pointer set to None (since the head node doesn't have anything before it), and we will set the "next" pointer of the new node equal to the list's current head, as shown below.
-This will essentially "link" the node to the current head.
+To do this, we will leave the "prev" pointer set to None (since the head node doesn't have anything before it), and we will set the "next" pointer of the new_node equal to the list's current head, as shown below.
+This will essentially "link" the new_node to the current head.

 ![Set Next Equal to Head](images/set_next_ih.png)

-To do this in python, we will set the new_node's property of ".next" equal to the class's head, "self.head".
+To do this in python, we will set the new_node's property of ".next" equal to the linked list's head, "self.head".

 ```python
 #step 2